coleifer/peewee/docs/peewee/playhouse.rst

         try:  # Error only gets triggered when we access the db db.get_tables()
             right_passphrase = True
-        except peewee.DatabaseError as e:
+        except DatabaseError as exc:
             # We only allow a specific [somewhat cryptic] error message.
-            if e.message != 'file is encrypted or is not a database': raise e  # That's a "real" error.
-Raise it. tell_user_the_passphrase_was_wrong()
+            if exc.message != 'file is encrypted or is not a database': raise exc
+        tell_user_the_passphrase_was_wrong()

     # If we're here, db is ok, we can connect it to Model subclasses
     db_proxy.initialize(db)

-    # now we can use Model methods: e.g. Person.select()

 See also: a slightly more elaborate `example <https://gist.github.com/thedod/11048875#file-testpeeweesqlcipher-py>`_.